 E-commerce web design – 8 basic, ‘must have’ components

-It’s a big wide world online, and the competition for customer attention is massive and still growing.
-Add to that modern society’s search for instant gratification and you’re faced with a challenge.
-If you don’t grab your visitors’ attention the moment they land on your site, they’re likely to click right off again.
+It’s a big wide world online, and the competition for customers is massive and still growing.
+Add to that modern society’s preference for instant gratification and you’re faced with a challenge.
+If you don’t grab your visitors’ attention the moment they land on your site, they’ll click away before looking any further.
 Masterful e-commerce web design is the key to success here.

 If you want your business to make money and grow, you need to focus on conversion.
 Every visitor is a potential buyer, and to attract, engage and keep your customers, your e-commerce website should be beautiful, functional and strategically thought through.
 In essence, we’re talking clean, easy and fast.

 This blog will take you through the basics that need to be in place to keep your customer interested from the word go.
+There are also times when your site may need a redesign, and bearing these aspects in mind will serve you well then too.
 Although e-commerce web design is about a lot more than just the basics, these principles will take you a long way.